sgupta70/IntermediateCAD/README.md

 ### Reflection
 This assignment was pretty easy for me because I did one very similar to this last year.
 I worked through each course to complete the assembled part.
 For the first assignment I just had to mate all the parts together, which is something I've done multiple times so it wasn't difficult for me.
 In the second assignment I had to make an explicit mate which was something new to me but I was able to understand it quickly.
 An explicit mate is a mate which is inbetween two parts, so following the directions I was able to make that mate and easily fasten it to the other part it needed to be fastened to.
 For the final assembly we used subassemblies where a couple of parts could be connected together and then in a final; assembly all those fastened parts would easily connect together.
 Overall this assignment went by pretty quickly for me and I was able to learn more about explicit mates which will be helpful in the future.

+##Onshape Certification Reflection
+This year I took the onshape certification test and I did not pass it.
+The multiple choice part wasn't bad for me but the other parts were kinda difficult.
+For every project I am the one doing the code so I barely get practice doing CAD.
+Even wih the couple practices we did in class I was still pretty slow making the parts I needed and figuring how to connect everything.
+The time limit was probably the biggest thing I struggled with, it takes me a while to make the parts and because there are so many questions I had to answer for each section I kept running out of time and at the end I was really rushing and ocouldn't finish in time.
+If I were to take this again I would continue to do more practice with a time limit so I would work better underpressue.
+I think all I really need to do is getback into CAD and do more of it.
+Overall it was defenitly a cool experience and even though I didn't pass this year I will continue to work to try and pass later.

 ---